freenas/freenas-docs/userguide/directoryservices.rst

    `smbldap-tools <https://wiki.samba.org/index.php/4.1_smbldap-tools>`__.
-   The LDAP server must support SSL/TLS and the certificate for the LDAP server CA must be imported with :menuselection:`System --> Certificates --> Import Certificate`.
+   The LDAP server must support SSL/TLS and the certificate for the LDAP server CA must be imported with :menuselection:`System --> CAs --> Import CA`.
 Non-CA certificates are not currently supported.

 .. tip:: Apple's `Open Directory